 How to Approach the Williams Supplemental Essays 2020-2021

-Williams College has ranked number one on US News’ Best Liberal Arts Colleges list for 17 years in a row.
-Once you’ve let that sink in, there’s no point sitting around and wondering how you can make your application strong enough to fall within the 500 students accepted every year.
-It’s time to put your best foot forward and tell the admissions officers more about yourself through the Williams supplemental essays 2019-2020.
+Williams College has ranked first on US News’ Best Liberal Arts Colleges list for 17 years in a row.
+Once you’ve worked up the courage to apply to such an excellent school,it’s time to put your best foot forward and tell the admissions officers more about yourself through the Williams supplemental essays 2020-2021.

-You might be used to writing 2 or 3 essays (or more) for each of the colleges on your list.
-But for Williams, you have to write just one to convey more information about yourself that can help distinguish you from your peers.
+You might be used to writing two or three essays for each of the colleges on your list, but for Williams, you get just one.
+You get just one shot to distinguish yourself from your peers.
 Here’s the good news - you get to pick from three different prompts in order to write a response that brings out the most powerful essay possible.
-To help guide you through these questions, I’ve outlined them, the dos and don’ts for your responses, and additional tips to ensure you take full advantage of the Williams supplemental essays 2019-2020.
+To help guide you through these questions, I’ve outlined them, the dos and don’ts for your responses, and additional tips to ensure you take full advantage of the Williams supplemental essays 2020-2021.

 Download Every Supplemental Prompt Here!

-While the Williams supplemental essays 2019-2020 don’t provide you with a world of space, you must use it to the best of your ability to convey the unique perspective you hope to bring to the school.
+While the Williams supplemental essays 2020-2021 don’t provide you with a world of space, you must use the limited room to the best of your ability to convey the unique perspective you hope to bring to the school.
 Since Williams is a competitive college, the odds are stacked against you.
 But, a well-written essay can help make a lasting impact on the reader and support your chances of admission.
 Best of luck!